binary-pumpkin/schoolsources/README.md

 You can also reach me at this email: schoolsourceshelp@gmail.com or message me on discord at UpsidownCookie#2419

 You could also join the discord: [discord invite](https://www.google.com/url?q=https%3A%2F%2Fdiscord.gg%2FmHNHavHevP&sa=D&sntz=1&usg=AOvVaw0cR-u1GasHggzlvH1AEZxF)

+I dont check the email very much, the best way to reach me is via discord.